DoctorMcKay/sentry-bot-documentation/src/upcoming.md

 # Planned Features

 This list is not comprehensive, and unfortunately we cannot guarantee a timeline for any of these upcoming features.
+These features are not listed in any particular order.

 ## Dashboard Automod Configuration